isomerpages/pa-corp/pages/PAssion WaVe @ Marina Bay.md

 permalink: /our-programmes/PAssion-Wave/PAssioWaVe-MarinaBay
 description: ""
 ---

-### PAssion WaVe @ Marina Bay
+### PAssion Wave @ Marina Bay

 ![](/images/Programmes/PAssion%20Wave/PAssion%20Wave%20@%20Marina%20Bay.jpg)
-PAssion WaVe @ Marina Bay is a BCA Green Mark Platinum & Universal Design award eco-friendly building with green features and is strategically located along the Marina Reservoir, the centre boosts an iconic view of a world-class skyline.
+PAssion Wave @ Marina Bay is a BCA Green Mark Platinum & Universal Design award eco-friendly building with green features and is strategically located along the Marina Reservoir, the centre boosts an iconic view of a world-class skyline.

 The outlet is ideal for beginners to pick up kayaking, dragon boating, bell boating and pedal boating.

-Please visit our [Facebook Page](https://www.facebook.com/pa.passionwave) for more information about PAssion WaVe @ Marina Bay.
+Please visit our [Facebook Page](https://www.facebook.com/pa.passionwave) for more information about PAssion Wave @ Marina Bay.

 **Rental Hours: 09:00 - 18:00 (Wednesday - Sunday)**